superlistapp/super_native_extensions/super_drag_and_drop/README.md

         return item;
       },
       allowedOperations: () => [DropOperation.copy],
-      // DraggableWidget is the actual widget that is draggable.
+      // DraggableWidget represents the actual draggable area.
 It looks
       // for parent DragItemWidget in widget hierarchy to provide the DragItem.
       child: const DraggableWidget(
         child: Text('This widget is draggable'),